 Ireland Bed & Breakfast Tips

 - Do your research before booking your room.
-Make sure the house accepts kids; some have age limits.
+Traveling as a family?
+Make sure the house accepts children; some have age limits.
 Family rooms are becoming more prevalent in Irish B&Bs.

 - Do you want to enjoy the pubs after the kids are asleep?
 Some B&Bs offer child care, or can help arrange child care, for an extra fee.